jesseyuen/portfolio-2021/src/thoughts/2025-09-12-week-notes-not-weekly-notes.md

 * a common framework for us to help identify good (and less good) AI experiences
 * establishing a shared language when we talk about AI and design
-* some help with understanding how low the barrier of entry is to explore emerging interaction paradigms
+* some help with understanding how low the barrier of entry actually is to explore emerging interaction paradigms

 Josh brought with him a refreshing level of honesty, humility and deep curiosity, immediately made us all feel safe and led a workshop which we all loved.
 It was wild to watch Service Designers who had never opened an IDE in their life prompt-build a multimodal shopping list app from scratch.
 I can't recommend John enough if you suspect your team might need a gentle nudge into a space that seems kind of scary from the outside looking in.